 NASA Server 2012 R2 Security Benchmark applied

-Google Chrome installed

 Two static IP’s for server and website

 DNS for server and DNS for the SMG website

 Server joined to the Domain

+Recommend using Wordpad for editing

 User Accounts

 There needs to be an account created with rights to run SMG in IIS.
 Create a user ``smg-iis`` with a password of 14 or more charters to follow NASA security standards.
 Check the User cannot change password and Password does not expire options.
 Deny the user Remote Access and add the user to the Administrators group.